BasharAlwarad/lms_Lectures/Module_7_Database_With_SQL/Lecture_SQL_I.md

   </tbody>
 </table>

-- Datat to the frontend will be as follows:
+- Data to the frontend will be as follows:

 ```js
 const users = [